 Despite national asbestos claims falling 7% nationwide from last year, the Philadelphia Court of Common Pleas saw a nearly 20% increase in filings from 2021 to 2022, making it one of the top three jurisdictions with the greatest year-to-year increase.
-As of July 2023, Philadelphia ranked fourth alaims, its fourth consecutive user ranked in the top four nationwide in total asbestos claims, its fourth consecutive year ranked in the top four.
-Philadelphia's asbestos litigation has resulted in nuclear verdicts.
-For example, in December 2022, the
+As of July 2023, Philadelphia ranked fourth nationwide in total asbestos claims, its fourth consecutive year ranked in the top four.